harisont/STUnD/docs/installation.md

 layout: base
 ---

-# Installation
+# Local installation

-To compile and run STUnD directly on your computer, you can use either [the Haskell Tool Stack](https://docs.haskellstack.org/en/stable/) or build and run it inside a [Docker](https://www.docker.com/) container.
+To compile and run STUnD on your computer, you can use either [the Haskell Tool Stack](https://docs.haskellstack.org/en/stable/) or build and run it inside a [Docker](https://www.docker.com/) container.

 In either case, start by downloading the [source code](https://github.com/harisont/STUnD).

-## Installation via Stack
+## Installing STUnD via Stack
 If you have Stack, run

 ```